drainage solutions

 Types of Permeable Pavements:

-– Permeable Concrete: This type of pavement has a porous structure, allowing water to seep through.
+- Permeable Concrete: This kind of pavement has holes in it that let water through.

-– Pervious Asphalt: Similar to permeable concrete, pervious asphalt provides a sturdy surface while permitting water infiltration.
+- Pervious Asphalt: Like permeable concrete, pervious asphalt is a strong surface that lets water through.

-– Grass Pavers: These are grids filled with grass, allowing water to pass through while offering a stable surface.
+- Grass Pavers: These are grids filled with grass that let water through while providing a stable surface.

 Advantages of Permeable Pavements:

-– Prevents Erosion: These pavements help control water flow, minimizing soil erosion around paved areas.
+- Stops Erosion: These pavements help keep water from flowing too quickly, which keeps soil from eroding around paved areas.

 Installing Rain Barrels